shelbyspees/website/content/posts/2021/audio-quality.md

 will help your speech better overpower any background noise.

 **If you're cutting out, turn off video.**
-Oftentimes, audio quality drops because of bandwidth issues.
+Audio quality can drop because of bandwidth issues.
 Turning off your video means you're saving your connection all that uploading work, leaving much more room for your audio to come through at higher quality.
-Zoom also recently added a feature where you can block incoming video to free up some bandwidth!
+Zoom also recently added a feature where you can block _incoming_ video to free up even more bandwidth!
 You have to enable it from your account settings on the Zoom website.

 ![Enable "Stop incoming video" feature.
 Allows meeting participants to turn off all incoming video feeds on their screen (does not effect other participants’ screens).
 To access this feature, click the view button at the top-right corner of your screen.](https://i.imgur.com/7uTCNyb.png)